COVID 19 UPDATE: 22nd September 2020

 Hallmarked In 1929

-Hallmarked in Birmingham in 1929 by Adie Brothers, this handsome, Art Deco, George V, Sterling Silver Cocktail Shaker, is simple in style, with egg and dart borders around the lid and base, and features a removable strainer.
+Hallmarked in Birmingham in 1929 by Adie Brothers, this handsome, Art Deco, Sterling Silver Cocktail Shaker, is simple in style, with egg and dart borders around the lid and base, and features a removable strainer.
 The cocktail shaker measures 9"(23cm) tall, by 3.5"(9cm) in diameter and weighs 12.5 troy ounces.

 £1,765ADD TO BASKET MORE PHOTOS